Mashiach's First Letter through the Shliach Rav Sha'ul to the Assembly at Kórinthos

 Vs 10 "because of the angels"

 By creating Man first Elohim intended him to be the head, the one who would exercise direction and authority.
 The failure of Eve was that she took matter in her own hand.
 She should have gone to Adam and put the matter before him.
 Instead of allowing herself to be deceived by satan, fell into transgression and bring about destruction the whole human race.
-As the redemption work of Yeshua has restored the broke fellowship of Elohim and Man at the Garden of Eden.
+As the redemption work of Yehoshua has restored the broke fellowship of Elohim and Man at the Garden of Eden.
 The women's head covering covers man's glory just the glorious glow of Moshe on the face when he got a gleam of Adonay had to be covered.
 Her willingness of head covering is a sign of submission thus the angels in heaven longing to witness this redemptive testimonies.

 Another Jewish persective is with reference to the event in Genesis chapter 6 concerning the fallen angelic beings lusted after the daughters of mortal men.